-PS 13 Gostečnik Research of violence in the family 5 ---------- ----------- ------------------------------------ ---
+PS 07 Gostečnik Research Seminar on Violence in the Family 5 -------------- ----------- --- --- --

 The course offers knowledge on and presents results of research on violence in families and intimate relationships.
-Students will be competent to recognize traumatizing experience, design and evaluate therapeutic strategies to stop vilonce and investigate current relational models for preventing violence and treating victims of violence.
+Students will be competent to recognize traumatizing experience, design and evaluate therapeutic strategies to stop violence and investigate current relational models for preventing violence and treating victims of violence.